syncfusion-content/flutter-docs/Flutter/radial-gauge/axes.md

 ## Maximum number of labels per 100 logical pixels

-By default, a maximum of 3 labels are displayed for each 100 logical pixels in axis.
-The maximum number of labels that should be present within 100 logical pixels length can be customized using the [`maximumLabels`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAxis/maximumLabels.html) property of an axis.
+By default, a maximum of three labels are displayed for each 100 logical pixels in an axis.
+The maximum number of labels that should present within 100 logical pixels length can be customized using the [`maximumLabels`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAxis/maximumLabels.html) property of the axis.
 This property is applicable only for automatic range calculation and will not work if you set value for interval property of an axis.

 {% highlight dart %}